CFA Level III Essay Strategy for 2026

 A 12-Week Essay-Specific Plan

-In addition to your regular Level III content review, here's the essay-specific drill schedule I recommend.
+On top of your regular Level III content review, here is the essay-specific drill schedule I recommend.

-Weeks 1 to 4: Read 6 to 8 past CFA Institute essay questions with their guideline answers.
+Weeks 1 to 4: Read 6 to 8 past CFA Institute essay questions alongside their guideline answers.
 Don't write yet.
-Just absorb the pattern between command words and rubric structure.
+Just absorb how command words map to rubric structure.

 Weeks 5 to 8: Write timed responses to 1 to 2 essays per week.
 Use the AI grader (or copy-to-AI for free tier) to score yourself.
 Track which command words you handle well and which trip you up.